About Guided Tour 10 - Croatia & Slovenia

 After breakfast, departure to Dubrovnik.
 Regardless of whether you are visiting Dubrovnik for the first time or the hundredth, there's that sense of awe when you set eyes on the beauty of this old town.
 Immerse yourselves into the symphony of the city’s marble streets, baroque buildings and the endless shimmer of the Adriatic.
 Upon arrival, a city tour of this UNESCO protected "Pearl of the Adriatic" and its Cathedral.

 Day at leisure.
-Optional excursion to the island of Korčula.
+Optional excursion to the island of Korčula or to Montenegro.

 Korčula holds an indisputably privileged position among the Croatian islands - here we find more legends, tales and monuments than anywhere else.
 Being famous stonemasons, shipbuilders and seafarers the people of Korčula left their marks all over the world, but they saved their best works for their own city.
 Experience the narrow streets, beautiful churches and magnificent palaces in one of the best preserved Medieval towns in the Mediterranean.
 After sightseeing there is free time for lunch or even swimming.
 On the return a stop will be made in one of the well-known wine cellars of the Pelješac peninsula to sample some of the excellent local wine.